Introduction

 Why do they do it?
 Well, the writers either do it because they like to produce software and want their work to be used, or they do it because they offer an even better version of the software for sale and hope that you, or the company you work for, will buy it.

-Viruses are currently being created at the rate of one or more per day and it is imperative that you are protected from them by an up to date antivirus product such as AVG.
+Viruses are currently being created at the rate of several per day and it is imperative that you are protected from them by an up to date antivirus product such as AVG.

 A firewall has the job of stopping the bad guys getting into your machine.
 Additionally it can (and ZoneAlarm does) stop naughty programs which are on your machine from getting out!

 I know Micro$oft give you Internet Explorer for 'free' but it does have very many security problems and, quite frankly, isn't really all that good anyway (in my opinion).
 Switch to Firefox (also for free) and on the rare occasions when you really MUST use IE, you can still run it.
-You'll find Firefox is just as easy to use, provides better protection and has some nicer facilities (so much so that Micro$oft are incorporating a lot of them in the new version 7 of IE!).
+You'll find Firefox is just as easy to use, provides better protection and has some nicer facilities.

 Spam is unwanted email messages offering you online drugs, sex enhancement products, investment opportunities and so forth.
 You know the sort of things I mean; there's such a lot of it about these days.

-A good spam filtering product is SpamPal which requires you (like all spam filtering software) to teach it what is and what isn't spam but it very quickly starts working on its own.
+A good spam filtering product is Spamihilator which requires you (like all spam filtering software) to teach it what is and what isn't spam but it very quickly starts working on its own.

 Adware and Spyware Protection

 Clearing these infections is currently the biggest area of work I get.
 It's almost impossible to avoid them if you use the internet (and clearly you do!).
-There are a variety of products available which will scan your system when you ask and currently Ad-Aware SE Personal and Spybot Search and Destroy are thought to be the best, but use both since they tackle the problem from slightly different viewpoints.
+There are a variety of products available which will scan your system when you ask and currently MalwareBytes AntiMalware (MBAM) is about the best.
+Also worthy of not is Super Anti-Spyware.

 Backup with SyncBack